abdulsalamcodes/abdulsalamcodes/README.md

 ## About Me

 Hello there!
-I'm Abdulsalam, a passionate and innovative Frontend Developer with a strong focus on creating user-centric web experiences.
+I'm Abdulsalam, a passionate and innovative Software Developer with a strong focus on creating user-centric web experiences.
 I thrive on pushing the boundaries of technology and constantly seek opportunities to learn and grow in the ever-evolving world of web development.

-- 💼 Currently working as a Frontend Developer at Entre
 - 🚀 Seeking exciting opportunities to contribute to impactful projects and collaborate with talented teams
 - 🌱 Constantly exploring new technologies and frameworks to stay at the forefront of the industry

 ## Skills

-- JavaScript (ES6+)
-- React.js
-- React Native
-- TypeScript
-- Next.js
-- Node.js
-- MongoDB
-- Redux
-- MobX
-- GraphQL
-- HTML5 & CSS3
-- RESTful APIs
-- Git & GitHub
-- Tailwind
+- JavaScript (ES6+) - React.js - React Native - TypeScript - Next.js - Node.js - MongoDB - Redux - MobX - GraphQL - HTML5 & CSS3 - RESTful APIs - Git & GitHub - Tailwind

 ## Portfolio